jonnonz1/nz-statute-book/acts/public/1977/remuneration-authority-act-1977.md

   (a) for the purpose of remedying any defect or removing any ambiguity; or (b) to deal with any new matter that was not dealt with at the time of the making of the determination; or (c) if the Authority is satisfied that in all the circumstances there are particular and special reasons that justify a period of less than the term specified in the determination.
-(5) Notwithstanding any term included in any determination, the Authority must review and issue a determination for each position that is subject to its jurisdiction,—
+(5) Notwithstanding any term included in any determination, the Authority must review, and issue a determination for, each position that is subject to its jurisdiction,—
-  (a) in the case of the salaries of members of Parliament, at intervals of not more than 12 months in respect of each period of 12 months ending on 30 June; and
-  (b) in the case of the allowances of members of Parliament, at intervals of not more than 3 years; and (c) in any other case, at intervals of not more than 3 years.
+  (a) in the case of the salaries and allowances of members of Parliament, as set out in subsections (6) to (8); and (b) in any other case, at intervals of not more than 3 years.
+(6) The Authority must begin a review of the salaries and allowances of members of Parliament within 3 months from the return of the writ after a general election, based on the information that is available to the Authority at the time of its review.
+(7) After the review, the Authority must issue a determination that— (a) is deemed to have come into force on the date of the day after polling day for that general election; and (b) expires on polling day for the next general election; and (c) specifies separately the salaries and allowances payable for each of the periods set out in subsection (8).
-(6) Despite subsection (5), no determination may be issued in respect of the salaries or allowances of members of Parliament for the period from 1 July 2018 to 30 June 2019.
+(8) The determination under subsection (7) must set out the salaries and allowances of members of Parliament for the following periods:
+  (a) the period beginning on the day after polling day and ending on the next 30 June; and (b) the period beginning on 1 July after the 30 June referred to in paragraph (a) and ending on the next 30 June; and (c) the period beginning on 1 July after the 30 June referred to in paragraph (b) and ending on the next 30 June; and (d) the period beginning on 1 July after the 30 June referred to in paragraph (c) and ending on polling day for the next general election.

 ### 20 Interim adjustments
 [Repealed]